code-kern-ai/bricks/classifiers/query_check/communication_style_classifier/code_snippet_common.md

 model_name = "KernAI/multilingual-e5-communication-style"

 def example_integration():
-    texts = ["Travel documents Germany", "Super bowl 2023", "Is this a document related to travel insurance?", "Tell me the summary of the provided references."] for text in texts:
+    texts = ["Change the number in row 2 and 3.", "Can you show me some data from the references?", "I am super happy today."] for text in texts:
         print(f"the sentiment of \"{text}\" is \"{communication_style_classifier(text, model_name=model_name)}\"")